Car or Camper

 Kick off your itinerary in style at one of Port Douglas’s signature resorts… try and choose between five-star options such as the Sheraton Grand Mirage, Pullman Port Douglas Sea Temple and Coconut Grove.

 After a hearty breakfast at a sun-dappled cafe, hop aboard one of the many boats leaving for the Great Barrier Reef.
 The options are just about endless, from quick trips to the Low Isles to a full-day family-friendly jaunt on a reef platform.
-A high-speed cruise can reach the Outer Reef in just 40 minutes, giving you a full day of snorkelling or diving at different sites.
+A high-speed cruise can reach the Outer Reef in just 40 minutes, giving you a full day of snorkelling or diving at multiple sites to discover the diverse ecosystem of coral and marine life that lies below the surface.

 Port Douglas to Mossman Gorge